 InsightVM also allows you to filter vulnerabilities based on the CIA triad: confidentiality, integrity, and availability.
 Depending on which of those is most important to you, you can see which vulnerabilities would be most pertinent to address.
 If availability is of utmost importance, you can search for vulns that match this criterion so you can address vulnerabilities that could lead to a DDoS attack, for example.

 You can also take factors such as PCI compliance into consideration.
 InsightVM allows you to calculate risk based on which vulnerabilities would prevent you from meeting PCI compliance.
 If you have an upcoming audit, you can filter and address vulns that impact passing PCI.

 Because InsightVM allows you to configure searches based on your priorities, you can switch modes at any point.
-Let’s say you finish a PCI audit and want to then focus on your Top 25 Real Risk Score.
+Let’s say you finish a PCI audit and want to then focus on your Top 25 Active Risk Score.
 InsightVM will re-calculate your overall risks across your ecosystem to address those.
 And, if you’re like me and like to search for Metasploit modules as an indicator of high-priority vulnerabilities, you can do exactly that.
 This allows you to easily pivot focus and address what’s of highest priority in the moment.

 A straight path forward

 If you know where you’re coming from, you can better gauge where you’re headed.
 Having a better understanding of how risk is calculated can help you better understand the vulns in your environment and why certain ones are higher-priority.
 With a precise risk score in hand, you can quickly and accurately answer the big question, “Where do I start?”
-Real Risk Score gives practitioners a fantastic starting point, allowing you to think both strategically and tactically about your vulnerabilities.
+Active Risk Score gives practitioners a fantastic starting point, allowing you to think both strategically and tactically about your vulnerabilities.

 Today, IT is not just part of the business, it is the business.
 With more and more data and systems moving online and integrating, it’s up to us as security practitioners to keep these environments safe.